-So, those are 12 strategies I hope you find helpful.
+So, those are 12 strategies to increase traffic to your blog.
+I hope you find them helpful.
 If you implement them, you should see traffic go up.
 For more ideas, check out the posts listed below.

 I had a lot of fun writing this post.
 If there’s a decent response, I’ll write more like it from time to time.
 Now and then (like at the end of another Pinktober), it’s nice to write about something else for a change.

 After all, I am about more than cancer.

 If you like this post, please share it!
 (See, it’s not too hard to ask.)
 Thank you!

 To get more articles like this one delivered weekly to your inbox, Click Here! #KeepingItReal #SupportYouCanUse

 A few posts you might find helpful are listed below.
 Two are mine.
 Two are from Marie Ennis O’Connor, who is a wonderful “how to do blogging/social media” resource.